BayviewComputerClub/bssccbot/README.md

 # BSSCC Bot
 ## aka. dr. smoothie

-This is the bot for the Bayview Computer Club's Discord Server.
+This is the bot for Bayview Computer Club's Discord Server.

-> Warning: The code is a complete disaster and you shouldn't use this.

 ### Features